MohammedSwaaf/Github-Task/README.md

 - **Axios Request Function**: Created a reusable axios request function to simplify making API requests.
 This allows for consistent error handling, cleaner code, and easy maintenance when making requests to different APIs.
 - **Utils Folder**: Created a utils folder to store utility functions that can be shared across components.
 The string truncation function was placed in this folder to keep the codebase organized and modular.

-## Instructions

-- To clone the App` git clone https://github.com/MohammedSwaaf/Github-Task.git`
-- To install the dependinces `npm install`
-- To run the app `npm start`

 ## Clone the app
 ```bash